kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   S3
   </summary>

-  The S3 protocol requires key and secret to authorize in your bucket, to get a key/secret login to the AWS [console](https://console.aws.amazon.com), select `My Security Credentials` and go to `Access keys` tab where you can create new access key.
+  The S3 protocol requires a key and a secret to authenticate with your bucket.
+To get a key and a Secret, log in to the AWS [console](https://console.aws.amazon.com), select **My Security Credentials**, and go to **Access keys** tab where you can create a new access key.

-  > **NOTE:** For more information about security credentials and access key see [this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
+  > **NOTE:** For more information about security credentials and access key, read [this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) document.

+  Follow these steps to secure your S3 addons repository with basic authentication credentials:

-  Create a Secret resource with S3 credentials
+  1. Create a Secret resource with S3 credentials:
   ```bash
     echo -n 'AWS_KEY' > ./key.txt
     echo -n 'AWS_SECRET' > ./secret.txt